 that babies have died after getting stuck between the wedges and the

 Let's find out why that is + learn how to keep baby on her back without

 safety and SIDS guidelines, we should always put baby on her back

 sleeping position.
 Since parents have been advised to keep baby on

 the 1980's, SIDS rates have decreased a lot (!).
 And it still the

 standard recommended way to sleep.

-idea to try and keep her on the back with a baby sleep positioner
+idea to try and keep your baby on the back with a sleep positioner.